CyberfusionIO/python3-cyberfusion-wordpress-support/README.md

     pip3 install python3-cyberfusion-wordpress-support

-## Generic

-Run the following command to create a source distribution:

-    python3 setup.py sdist

 Next, install the following software:

 * WP-CLI, according to the [documentation](https://make.wordpress.org/cli/handbook/guides/installing/#recommended-installation) or using [Homebrew](https://formulae.brew.sh/formula/wp-cli).
 WP-CLI is not required to run tests (automatically downloaded on every suite run).